nehalmr/Library-Management-System-Microservices-Backend/README.md

 # Library Management System - Microservices Architecture

-This is a comprehensive Library Management System built using Java Spring Boot with microservices architecture.
-The system allows users to manage book collections, member registrations, borrowing and returning of books, and overdue tracking.
+This is a comprehensive Library Management System built using Java Spring Boot with a microservices architecture.
+The system allows users to manage book collections, member registrations, book borrowing and return, and overdue tracking.

 ---